 Carmel Boss, future founder of CoAbode: Single Mothers House Sharing, found herself after her divorce facing high housing costs, juggling childcare and work with little to no help at all.
 Anxious about raising her son alone, she found herself wondering, “Where’s my village?
 Where’s my tribe?”

 One day the answer came to her after a meditation: Find someone in similar circumstances who was in need of housing.
+Living together in shared housing would provide many benefits including support and companionship.
 Soon Carmel began to spread the word via friends, ads, networking events that she was looking for a housemate.

 That inquiry led to a high volume of interest from other single moms within her immediate neighborhood.
 “Their stories were really amazing.
 I didn’t even know that a lot of the single mothers were living in the conditions they were.
 One woman was living in a converted garage with two children, but another woman was living in a two million dollar mansion—she was just lonely.”